aWildOtto/carbon-tracker/README.md

 # Project Carbon Tracker(GO GREEN) CMPT276@SFU

 An Android app that tracks user's daily CO2 emissions(transportations and utility bills).
-User can see daily, monthly or yearly emissions from the main page.
+Users can see their daily, monthly or yearly emissions from the main page.

 ## Introduction
 ![welcome screen](/docs/1.PNG)